Illegal immigration: Asylum

 Unauthorised arrival into another country may be prompted by the need to escape civil war or repression in the country of origin.
-However, somebody who flees such a situation is in most countries under no circumstances an undocumented immigrant.
-If victims of forced displacement apply for asylum in the country they fled to and are granted refugee status they have the right to remain permanently.
-If asylum seekers are not granted some kind of legal protection status, then they may have to leave the country, or stay as illegal immigrants.
+The Universal Declaration of Human Rights upheld by the United Nations guarantees the right of asylum, and as such, asylum seekers are typically treated differently from undocumented immigrants.
+In practice, however, many asylum seekers are subjected to exceedingly long waiting periods, isolated and unsafe detention facilities, and a high probability of being denied.
+This has led some authors to suggest that the ideal of asylum has eroded in recent years in the Global North.

 According to the 1951 Refugee Convention refugees should be exempted from immigration laws and should expect protection from the country they entered.
-It is, however, up to the countries involved to decide if a particular immigrant is a refugee or not, and hence whether they are subject to the immigration controls.
-Furthermore, countries that did not sign the 1951 Refugee Convention or do not attempt to follow its guidelines are likely to consider refugees and asylum seekers as illegal immigrants.

 Deprivation of citizenship

 In a 2012 news story, the CSM reported, "The estimated 750,000 Rohingya, one of the most miserable and oppressed minorities in the world, are deeply resentful of their almost complete absence of civil rights in Myanmar.
 In 1982, the military junta stripped the Rohingya of their Myanmar citizenship, classing them as illegal immigrants and rendering them stateless."

 In some countries, people born on national territory (henceforth not "immigrants") do not automatically obtain the nationality of their birthplace, and may have no legal title of residency.